-Spatial Strategy SDA as secondary to Central SDA is described as secondary, which does not accord with the evidence of market demand.
+Strategy Secondary to Central SDA accord with the evidence of market demand.
 The Peebles area, with is closer connections to Edinburgh, is an attractive environment, with strong settlements generating good market demand and that if demand is not catered for in such areas, some at least of the demand will be lost to the Borders altogether, and this would be contrary to the Vision and the Aim of growing the population and the economy.
 (350) The respondent states that the approach to the Western Borders undermines the opportunity to focus future development in the area, and plays down the transport links that are provided to the rest of the Borders and the wider south of Scotland.
 The Spatial Strategy should therefore be reconsidered to recognise the potential opportunity this area provides.
 (235) The respondent states that as a town with strong administrative and employment role and good transport links, Peebles should be considered as a primary focus for future strategic growth in the Borders, alongside such towns as Hawick, Kelso, Jedburgh and Selkirk.
-(199) population, has the main business base, contains key facilities, is the administrative centre and is at the centre of the roads network.
+(199) contains key facilities, is the administrative centre and is at the centre of the roads network.
 In the years 2007-2011 the Central HMA has had 1571 housing completions compared against 664 for the Northern HMA.
 It is therefore considered logical for this area to be the main focus for future development in the Borders.
 It is noted that the northern part of the Western SDA has good transport links to Edinburgh.
 However, links to Edinburgh can only form one part of the consideration of the best areas for future development.
-It is considered that there is potential for development in all three of the SDAs and the Council will support appropriate development in all of them. that the Council support the broad thrust of the Spatial Strategy as set out in the MIR.
-Question 3: Spatial Strategy Cardona and Western SDA The respondent states that it would be more accurate to describe the Western SDA as including Cardrona, which now seems to be a The Western SDA does include Cardona.
-It is acknowledged that Peebles, It is recommended that the Council support the broad
+It is considered that there is potential for development in all three of the SDAs and the Council will support appropriate development in all of them. support the broad thrust of the Spatial Strategy as set out in the MIR.
+Question 3: Spatial Strategy Cardona and Western SDA The respondent states that it would be more accurate to describe the Western SDA as including Cardrona, which now seems to be a lost cause.
+Allowing the settlements of It is acknowledged that Peebles, Cardrona, Innerleithen and Walkerburn are It is recommended that the Council support the broad thrust of the